philippbussche/ops_cli/README.md

 # ops_cli
-A cli I wrote for a client of my company to make configuration management a bit easier
+A cli I wrote for a client of my company (AppDynamics) to make configuration management a bit easier